ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/storage/access-control-p2.md

 ## Managing operations

 Any operation has an ACL associated with it, similar to Cypress nodes.
 You can obtain this ACL from the attribute at `runtime_parameters/acl` of the operation.

 Access permissions have the following semantics:

 - The `read` permission is responsible for reading the live preview of the output and intermediate data of the operation, as well as the "artifacts" of its jobs: stderr, fail context, and the input data of individual jobs.
-- The `manage` permission is responsible for managing the state of the operation, i.e. the `Abort`, `Complete`, `Suspend`, and `Resume` actions.
-The corresponding buttons are located in the upper-right corner of the operation page in the web interface.
-It is also responsible for actions with jobs: `Abort`, `Abandon`, and `Send signal`.
-The corresponding buttons are located in the drop-down menu on the right side of the `Jobs` page in the {{product-name}} web interface.
+- The `manage` permission is responsible for managing actions that change the state of the operation, including `Abort`, `Complete`, `Suspend`, and `Resume` (the corresponding buttons are located in the upper-right corner of the operation page in the web interface), as well as for managing actions with jobs, including `Abort`, `Abandon`, and `Send signal` (the corresponding buttons are located in the drop-down menu on the right side of the `Jobs` page in the {{product-name}} web interface).
 - Using [Job Shell](../../../user-guide/problems/jobshell-and-slowjobs.md) requires `read` and `manage` permissions at the same time , since having access via the console enables you to read or randomly change the job state.

 You can specify the ACL for an operation when it starts.
 To do this, in the operation specification, indicate an `"acl"` section as follows: